ivandustin/seeds/README.md

 ###### Matthew 5:13

-You are the salt of the earth.
+You are the salt of the Earth.

 But if the salt loses its taste, what can make it salty again?
 It is not useful anymore, except to be thrown outside and be trampled by the people.